 Rice and Peas

 You might be thinking of green garden peas but in the Caribbean, peas actually refers to beans, often red kidney beans.
 Cooked with rice in a host of spices and other tasty ingredients, it’s no surprise this dish has become a staple in Caribbean cooking.
-Fancy giving it a try?
-Why not pick up a pack of our new limited edition Tilda Caribbean Rice and Peas Steamed Basmati, ready in just two minutes.
+If you are looking for a quick fix pick up a pack of our Tilda Caribbean Rice and Peas Steamed Basmati, ready in just two minutes.